jluong23/aframe-cityscape/README.md

 [City model](https://sketchfab.com/3d-models/low-poly-city-pack-7f671f35e9ad4149b83451a3a92a6e2e) from [vdv77](https://sketchfab.com/vdv77) (Sketchfab)

 Deployed on Github Pages [here](https://jluong23.github.io/aframe-cityscape/)

+***Note:*** The city model is ~140mb and stored via Git LFS.
+It might take a while to load on GitHub Pages.

 <img src="./screenshots//vr.gif"/>